glpi-project/android-inventory-agent/README.md

 Inventory Agent for Android can send inventory to:

-* Inventory for GLPI 2.3.x and higher
+* FusionInventory for GLPI 2.3.x and higher
 * OCSInventory NG (ocsng) 1.3.x and 2.x
 * Mandriva Pulse2